-The Human Rights Council is an inter-governmental body within the United Nations system made up of 47-member states who are elected by the UN General Assembly.
-The council is responsible for strengthening the promotion and protection of human rights internationally and addressing situations of human rights violations and providing recommendations the General Assembly to mend them.
+The Human Rights Council is an inter-governmental body within the United Nations system, consisting of 47-member states that the UN General Assembly elects.
+The Council is responsible for strengthening the promotion and protection of human rights internationally, as well as addressing situations of human rights violations and providing recommendations to mend them.

 3) Complaints Procedure – the Complaints Procedure addresses communications submitted by individuals, groups, or non-governmental organizations that claim to be victims of human rights violations or that have direct, reliable knowledge of such violations.
 To learn more about the procedure and submit a complaint, please click here.

 4) UN Special Procedures – independent human rights experts with mandates to report and advise on human rights from a thematic or country-specific perspective.